 UDECU operated both ambulances until the second one burned up in a fire at a local automotive repair shop in 1985.
 After a small smoke condition in the ambulance during a call in 1990, Public Safety decided to replace the ambulance.
 The Department of Public Safety then purchased a 1990 Wheeled Coach Ford E-350 Econoline van as a replacement.

 The tradition of type II ambulances was soon to come to an end.
 In the spring of 1999 a committee was put together to form the specifications for a new, built from scratch, type III ambulance.
-With lots of hard work over the next semester, the specifications were written and in January of 2000 a new Horton 364 Type III ambulance was delivered to UDECU.
-This ambulance is the first type III and first fully spec’d ambulance that UDECU has owned.
-This ambulance is in service today.
+With lots of hard work over the next semester, the specifications were written and in January of 2000 a new Horton 364 Type III ambulance was delivered to UDECU (below).
+This ambulance is the first type III and first fully spec’d ambulance that UDECU owned.
+This ambulance was retired in September 2012.

 Upgrading of Service